-This easy Dark Chocolate Pretzel Snack Bark with Caramel is the perfect combination of salty and sweet.
-It is made with dark chocolate, caramel, potato chips, pretzels, walnuts and finished with a bit of coarse sea salt to balance the sweetness.
-This recipe is ideal for holidays or for Christmas gifts!
-Don't forget to check out my other sweet party snacks!
+Making your own homemade Chocolate Bark recipe is VERY easy!
+All you need is some good quality chocolate and some add-ins for the perfect combination of salty and sweet.
+This recipe is made with dark chocolate, caramel, potato chips, pretzels, walnuts and finished with a bit of coarse sea salt to balance the sweetness but you can mix in whatever you like!

 This bark recipe is made with DARK chocolate because I love the balance of all the ingredients.
 You have your bitter chocolate with the salty bite from your pretzels, chips and nuts and then the sweet caramel drizzle ties everything together like a delicious little package.

-If you love chocolate desserts check out these!
+💗If you love chocolate desserts check out all of my chocolate desserts!

 - Chocolate- You can use dark, semi-sweet or milk chocolate but I prefer dark for this recipe.
 You can also use chocolate chips OR any solid bar of good chocolate!

 - Chips/Pretzels/Nuts- I love this combination with chocolate.
 You can tweak these add-ins to your liking or leave the nuts out if you're allergic.